wikijm/deephunter/docs/usage_analytics.rst

 - if a threat hunting analytic is updated in DeepHunter, with the STAR rule flag newly set, a corresponding STAR rule will be created in SentinelOne
 - if a threat hunting analytic is updated in DeepHunter, with the STAR rule flag removed (previously set), the associated STAR rule will be deleted in SentinelOne
 - if a threat hunting analytic is updated in DeepHunter, with the STAR rule flag set (previously set), the associated STAR rule will be updated in SentinelOne (see above table for updated fields)

+By default, STAR rules are created without a response plan associated.
+It's up to you to modify it in SentinelOne, once the rule is propagated.
+This response plan will be preserved if the corresponding threat hunting analytic is modified in DeepHunter.

 Create/Modify/Clone analytics
 *****************************